theforeman/smart_proxy_dns_powerdns/README.md

     :use_provider: dns_powerdns

-Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_powerdns.yml` and include:
+Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_powerdns.yml`.

+### MySQL

+To use MySQL, set the following parameters:

+    :powerdns_backend: 'mysql'
     :powerdns_mysql_hostname: 'localhost'
     :powerdns_mysql_username: 'powerdns'
     :powerdns_mysql_password: ''